 Students working with Laura will be based in Aberdeen, SD at a regional Extension center that is co-located with the SD Mesonet Director office.
 Examples of some possible projects include working with SD Mesonet to create online tools with weather, soil & climate data; collaborating with water, agronomy and livestock Extension teams to address in-season management; using traditional and social media to communicate about weather and climate; and developing outreach materials for all ages to explain intersecting topics of water, agriculture and climate change.
 There will be opportunities to interact with farmers & ranchers across South Dakota, the public, and with Extension and research partners and colleagues both in South Dakota and across the region.

-Justin Hougham is the Director of Upham Woods Outdoor Learning Center and an Associate Professor at the University of Wisconsin-Madison.
+Justin Hougham is an Associate Professor at the University of Wisconsin-Madison and an Affiliate Faculty at the University of Wisconsin-Milwaukee.
 His area of expertise is environmental education and using ecopedagogy to address inequities in STEM education.
 He values getting students of all ages into the outdoors while growing their environmental literacy through inquiry, curiosity, and storytelling.

-Students that join Dr. Hougham and the Upham Woods team would support project-based work.
-Examples include executing and designing conservation/restoration plans on the 200-acre Blackhawk Island in the Wisconsin River, organizing community water events, conducting botanical inventories, mapping the landscape, and teaching middle school aged students about invasive species and health riparian ecosystems.
+Students that join Dr. Hougham would support project-based work with some of the many community collaborators in the region.
+Examples include executing and designing virtual watershed education programs through StoryMaps, supporting collaborative projects with environmental non-profits in Milwaukee, restoration projects and green infrastructure, organizing community water events, conducting inventories, and teaching school aged students about great lakes water literacy, invasive species and the health riparian ecosystems.

 Xinhua Jia is a professor and a professional engineer at the Department of Agricultural and Biosystems Engineering of North Dakota State University.
 She teaches several courses, including Natural Resource Management Systems and Drainage and Wetland Engineering.
 Her research focuses on drainage water management, sensor-controlled irrigation, cold region hydrology, and water quality in agricultural fields.
 Dr. Xinhua Jia likes many outdoor activities (e.g. hiking, jogging, gardening) and indoor activities (e.g. sewing, knitting, making creative crafts, cooking for special events).
 She is a cat lover.
 She always finds something to do in her spare time.